keremsaltik/Cache_Process/README.md

 ## About This App

+This project made for understand logical of shared_preferences.
+Shortly:
   User enter own mail and password.
-If remember me button checked, datas (mail and password) will save in list form at device storage.
-If button isn't, datas will save null.
+If user choose 'remember me' button (so button are active) users data(s) will be saved.
+  Then when click the login button, app navigate to new page.
+User can see the data written on the card on the new page.

+### Note: It's summary of this project.
+Please review codes.
+  Codes accessable in lib folder.